Windows81/Roblox-x64dbg-FFlag-Extractor/README.md

 ## What?

-Rōblox Studio (and probably the Player) has more FFlags, etc. than what you may think.
+When you load Rōblox Player or Studio, Rōblox asks a remote server to fetch a JSON dictionary with *hidden* settings that Rōblox unilaterally decide for you.
+These variables modify the runtime behaviour of Player or Studio.

+Rōblox stores these options in what we call FFlags.
+However, `FFlags` are just one piece of the equation.
+These just refer to boolean values.
+Rōblox also supplies other namespace prefixes, i.e. `FInt`, `FString`, and `FLog`.

+In Studio *only*, any and all individual settings can be overwritten value-by-value in a file named `./ClientSettings/ClientAppSettings.json`, if such file exists.
+This feature was previously available in Player [until 2025](https://devforum.roblox.com/t/allowlist-for-local-client-configuration-via-fast-flags/3966569).

+It is important to note that only *a small set of possible* values are supplied in the remote JSON fetch.
+Otherwise, Rōblox stores in-memory defaults for each in a location that I refer to as `load` in my tool's outputs.

-For example, [Studio version 695 for Windows](https://github.com/Windows81/Roblox-x64dbg-FFlag-Extractor/blob/76fef5e83b23f96a28e18cbba77422e60e4c6fbb/test/v695-studio.json) contains a number of **12,936** total fast variables (`FLags`, `FInts`, `FStrings`, and `FLogs`).
+To show the sheer number of possible `FFlag` keys, [Studio version 695 for Windows](https://github.com/Windows81/Roblox-x64dbg-FFlag-Extractor/blob/76fef5e83b23f96a28e18cbba77422e60e4c6fbb/test/v695-studio.json) contains a number of **12,936** total fast variables (`FLags`, `FInts`, `FStrings`, and `FLogs`).

 ```sh
 curl https://github.com/Windows81/Roblox-x64dbg-FFlag-Extractor/raw/refs/heads/main/test/v695-studio.json -L | jpp "$.*~" -s | wc
 ```

-However, [the FFlag tracker](https://github.com/MaximumADHD/Roblox-FFlag-Tracker/blob/main/PCStudioApp.json) shows only a number of **1,584** variables as of 2025-10-28.
+However, [the FFlag tracker](https://github.com/MaximumADHD/Roblox-FFlag-Tracker/blob/main/PCStudioApp.json) shows that only a number of **1,584** variables are populated from Rōblox's remote servers, as of 2025-10-28.

 ```sh
 curl https://github.com/MaximumADHD/Roblox-FFlag-Tracker/raw/refs/heads/main/PCStudioApp.json -L | jpp "$.*~" -s | wc